Well, well, what do we have here? If it isn't me.

 "Are you sure?
 Should...should I call security?"

-Naruto opened his eyes and bit the inside of his cheek to dull the worst of his frustration, before grabbing the disruptive thing once more and hissing a reply from about an inch away.
+Naruto opened his eyes and bit the inside of his cheek before grabbing the disruptive thing once more and snarling into it from about an inch away.

 "No, you should not.
 I'm fine."

 Barely a heartbeat went by before her voice was heard yet again.

 "...Okay, but no need to be a di—"